highpowerxh/CSC453BlogPost/CSC453_Midterm_Blog_Post.md

 It's faster than `LOAD_CONST`.
 ### POP_TOP
-Here I want to explain how come is this wierd `POP_TOP` instead of talking how it works.
+Here I want to explain how come is this weird `POP_TOP` instead of talking how it works.

 Recall our code `foo(5)`, we didn't make use of the return value of `foo(5)`, which would become a garbage once it returned.
 However the [`CALL_FUNCTION`](#call_function) will push that value into value stack, so the interpreter will simply pop that out, decrease the refcount, so the GC modual can do its job.